 Let’s Learn How to Weld!

 Yeah, can you believe me, a mechanic of 20+ years, has never welded in his entire life?
-It’s pretty aggravating relying on others for welding projects.
-I decided enough is enough and went out and bought a little 110 Lincoln welder.
+It’s pretty aggravating to rely on others for welding projects.
+I decided enough was enough and went out and bought a little 110 Lincoln welder.
 I did a little reading, grabbed two pieces of metal to practice on, and walla…I was welding.
 Easy peasy.
 Let’s do this.

 Building the frame

 I started with some 3/16″ thick, 1.5″ angle steel.
 Using a chop saw, 45° angles were cut on the corners to make a base for both batteries.

 I did a quick test fit on the bench.

 I installed two 8mm rivnuts in the inner fender to bolt the tray into place.

 - 150pcs Mixed Zinc Plated Carbon Steel Rivet Nut Threaded Rivnut Insert Nutsert M4 / 5 / 6 / 8 / 10